TomGeske/Docs/aspnet/migration/rc1-to-rc2.rst

 ---------------------
 You enable configuration for your web application host by calling the ``UseConfiguration()`` method on ``WebHostBuilder`` and passing a configuration instance.
 The following configuration values can be specified:

--application
--startupAssembly
--detailedErrors
--server
--webroot
--captureStartupErrors
--server.urls
--contentRoot
+- application
+- startupAssembly
+- detailedErrors
+- server
+- webroot
+- captureStartupErrors
+- server.urls
+- contentRoot

 To configure hosting using environmental variables, you must add them as a configuration source, and optionally specify a prefix.

-ASPNETCORE_ENVIRONMENT is now how you specify the ASP.NET Core environment variable.
-We still support ``ASPNET_ENV`` and ``Hosting:Environment`` in RC2, but the user will see a message indicating these values are deprecated.
 In RC2, you can use whatever prefix you want.
 You should add it explicitly by calling:

 .. code-block:: c#

   new ConfigurationBuilder.AddEnvironmentVariables("ANY_PREFIX_YOU_WANT_").Build();

 However, there is an exception.
-You must set the environment key using ``ASPNETCORE_ENVIRONMENT``.
-This is picked up by default by the ``WebHostBuilder``, unlike the other variables.
+You must set the environment key using ASPNETCORE_ENVIRONMENT.
+This is picked up by default by the WebHostBuilder, unlike the other variables.
+We still support ASPNET_ENV and Hosting:Environment in RC2, but the user will see a message indicating these values are deprecated.

 Hosting Service changes
 -----------------------